anacierdem/libdragon-docker/README.md

     libdragon update

-This will update the submodule from the remote branch, which is `trunk` when a libdragon project is first initialized.
-You can also switch to another branch in the submodule and run the command again to switch to that version.
-Keep in mind that this will first try to sync it with the upstream branch with a merge strategy, defaulting to remote HEAD.
+This will update the submodule from the remote branch (`trunk`) with a merge strategy.

 ## Working on this repository